We love answering community questions!

 Homeschool Curricula Questions

-As soon as studies are available on PDF we’ll announce it via our newsletter.
+We also published several smaller units on an online platform.
+As soon as they are converted to PDF we’ll announce it via our newsletter.

-While the curriculum is geared towards 3rd-6th grade students, it was written with entire families in mind.
+• While the curriculum is geared towards 3rd-6th grade students, it was written with entire families in mind.
+We’ve used it with kindergarteners as well as high school seniors.

-This curriculum takes a relational approach to instruction that merges biblical study with discipleship.
+• This curriculum takes a relational approach to instruction that merges biblical study with spiritual practices.

 Its components also take different learning styles into account.
 Using the 4MAT instructional approach, it seeks to interest students in the material, identify and review objectives, provide opportunities to develop skills, and bridge gaps between head, heart, and hands.
 For these reasons, it is ideal for families to experience the entire lesson together.
 However, we recognize that it isn’t always possible to spend 30-45 minutes on a lesson and may need to customize it for your family.